dolthub/docs/content/concepts/dolthub/api.md

 endpoints for executing these kinds of queries using the SQL API.

 We can use our [SHAQ database](https://www.dolthub.com/repositories/dolthub/SHAQ) as an example.
-Let's say we want to update a player's id in the player stats table.
+These are the steps we'd take to update a player's id in the player stats table.

+#### 1. Run query

 First, we want to hit the write endpoint with our `UPDATE` query.
 This will start an asynchronous operation.